Who can apply for a Community Garden Grant?

 Use the application to help us get to know your community garden.
 What is the garden’s role in your neighborhood or community, and, importantly, what challenges is your community garden currently facing to grow food in community?
 A community garden grant application should be clear and realistic about how the grant will be used by the garden, and how the project will address current needs of the community garden.
 Do some homework to enter a simple, clear project budget in the application (“How will your community garden spend the $1,500 or $10,000 grant?).

-Check out the recording of the Q&A Webinar were Grants Manager Bobby Farmer covered all the details you need to know about applying.
+Watch the recording of the Q&A Webinar.
+Grants & Resources Manager Kalia Henry covered all the details you need to know before applying.